Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Performance by SES

 \section{Performance by SES}

-In historical occupational data, the rarity of certain occupations could correlate with their socio-economic status (SES), and in turn, the rarity could drive low accuracy of our method.\footnote{Note that this problem might also affect squishy wet neural networks; Also known as human labellers} This potentially introduces systematic bias when using our method in applied settings.
-To investigate this, we first visualize the relationship between the SES, derived from HISCO codes using the HISCAM score, and the model's performance metrics.
+In historical occupational data, the rarity of certain occupations could correlate with the socio-economic status (SES) associated with the occupation, and in turn, the performance of our model might systematically vary with the socioeconomic status of occupations.\footnote{Note that this problem might also affect squishy wet neural networks; also known as human labellers.} This potentially introduces systematic bias when using our method in applied settings.
+To investigate this, we first visualize the relationship between the SES, derived from HISCO codes using the HISCAM score,\footnote{HISCAM assigns each HISCO code a value between 1 and 99 \citep{Lambert2013}.} and the model's performance metrics.
 This plot, shown in Figure \ref{fig:Performance_by_ses}, allows us to examine if there is any correlation between SES values and accuracy, precision, recall, or F1 score.

-The trend line in Figure \ref{fig:Performance_by_ses} is estimated using GAM, which imposes no linearity, but we end with a remarkably linear relationship for which reason we also find it reasonable to run simple linear regressions to test the relationship.
-The results from these regressions reveal no significant effect with small standard errors, suggesting that the model's performance is indeed not systematically correlated the socio-economic status implied by the occupational codes.
-We show this in Table \ref{tab:reg_ses}.
-The first panel shows the simple regression.
-It is contestable whether the number of training observations is a confounder or a mediator.
-In either case it is included in panel B. Both panels show qualitatively the same result: There is practically no correlation between HISCAM and the performance of Occupational CANINE.
+The trend line in Figure \ref{fig:Performance_by_ses} is estimated using a generalized additive model, which imposes no linearity, but we end with a remarkably linear relationship for which reason we also find it reasonable to run simple linear regressions to test the relationship.
+The results from these regressions reveal a small negative effect ($p<0.10$), suggesting that \textit{OccCANINE}'s performance is weakly correlated with the socio-economic status implied by the occupational codes.
+The interpretation of the regression coefficients is that a one point increase in socio-economic score would decrease performance by 0.05 percentage-points.

+Table \ref{tab:reg_ses} shows the results of these regression, with Panel A showing the simple linear regression of our performance metrics on HISCAM and Panel B controlling for sample size.

+We suspect that this behavior stems from \textit{OccCANINE} seeing fewer rare occupations in training, and these have higher socio-economic scores on average.
+To test this mechanisms we include the log of the number of training observations for each HISCO code (Panel B).
+After the inclusion of this, the otherwise borderline significant coefficient becomes insignificant.
+Both panels show qualitatively the same result: There is practically no correlation between HISCAM and the performance of \textit{OccCANINE}.
+Nevertheless, we urge users to be vary of any systematic errors when using our method.